 Below are some of the most frequently asked questions regarding Special Appropriations, ranging from basic questions about the application process to more complex questions regarding our rules and everything in between.
-This list will grow throughout the year based on your questions and concerns you have, so if your question is not answered here, please email us at firstname.lastname@example.org and we will likely add it to the list.
+This list will grow throughout the year based on your questions and the concerns you have, so if your question is not answered here, please email us at firstname.lastname@example.org and we will likely add it to the list.
 Thank you!

-Q. What is Special Appropriations?
+What is Special Appropriations?

 - Wideness of Appeal: If every student on the campus knew about your event and had an equal opportunity to go, how many would attend?

-- Directed at UW Students: If every person in Seattle knew about your event and had an equal opportunity to go, how many of those people in attendance would be UW students?
+- Directed at UW Students: If every person in Seattle knew about your event and had an equal opportunity to go, how many of those in attendance would be UW students?

 - History of Success: How many students went to your event in the past?
 Did they enjoy it?

-- Pursuing other Funding Sources: This seems counter-intuitive at first, but the rational here is that the more support you have for you event from other groups around campus, the more likely your event will be a huge success and impact more students.
+- Pursuing other Funding Sources: This seems counter-intuitive at first, but the rational here is that the more support you have for your event from other groups around campus, the more likely your event will be a huge success and impact more students.

-Q. How do I get funding?
+How do I get funding?

-- Fill out the request form.
+- Fill out the request form and budget planning worksheet.